Plan Today – Stay in Business Tomorrow

 A: You need data back-up systems, sites and processes.
 This takes time, detailed planning – and practice.
 Having a documented plan is important and testing is critical to ensure your business can continue in the face of a minor or major disaster.

 For every type of disaster, consider:

-- Who is responsibe for the plan?
+- Who is responsible for the plan?
 Who tests and updates it?

 - Who organizes planned practice runs?
 How often?

-- How do you document/communciate who does what, when and where?
+- How do you document/communicate who does what, when and where?

-- What if normal communcation methods are not available – how will you connect?
+- What if normal communication methods are not available – how will you connect?